 What type of trusts are made in a Will?

-There are many different types of testamentary trusts and they are used for many different reasons, depending on your family’s individual circumstances.
+There are many different types of Testamentary Trusts and they are used for many different reasons, depending on a family’s individual circumstances.

 - A disabled person’s trust.